The ministry of a priest--to serve people in their relationship to

 2. List of Required and Recommended Books

 classroom lectures.
 The program below, while not pretending in any

-way to duplicate seminary training, must provide the
+way to duplicate seminary training, must provide the substance of

 students and professors.

 will count in the program if at all possible.
 What is to be

 required of each individual candidate will depend on what has

 already been done and what still needs to be done.
 As already

-noted, the transcripts requested in the Clergy Application will be particularly
+noted, the transcripts requested in the Clergy Application will be

-of the following material into "The Western Church," "The Eastern Church”
+material into "The Western Church," "The Eastern Church" and "The

-Eastern or Celtic book placed within its proper topic.
-However, the present
+with each Eastern or Celtic book placed within its proper topic.

-theological formation provided by this program is in the Western ambit.
+provided by this program is in the Western ambit.
 Then, since we

-live our faith in the spirit of the ancient Celtic church and
+live our faith in the spirit of the ancient Celtic church and since

 church than to the more rational outlook of the Western church, that

 and especially the spirituality of the Orthodox church and by a

 Part I. The Western Church

 college, is required.
-The following two books are examples;
+The following two books are examples; another

-HarperSanFrancisco, 1991.
-(Revised and updated edition of his "The
+1991.
+(Revised and updated edition of his "The Religions of

 B. CHRISTIAN THEOLOGY